BrianWhelanDublin/milestone-project-4/README.md

             pip3 install psycopg2_binary
         ```

-    - I then made sure to add then to the requirements.txt file
+    - I then made sure to add them to the requirements.txt file
     -
         ```
         pip3 freeze > requirements.txt